robotix/2020.robotix.in/_events/stax.md

-##### Robot Specification:
+##### Robot Specification

 * The robot must fit in a box of **30cm x 30cm x 30cm** with a tolerance of **10%** in the dimensions of robot.

-* No part/mechanism of/on the bot should exceed the given dimensions before the commencement of the event.
-However the dimensions can change during the course of the run.
+* No part/mechanism of/on the robot should exceed the given dimensions before the commencement of the event.
+However, the dimensions may change during the course of the run.

-##### Event Rules:
+##### Event Rules

-* The robot should traverse the arena by using **line following mechanism**.
+* The robot should traverse the arena only by using the **line following mechanism**.

-* The robot should detect the desired sequence of the blocks as well as the blocks arranged initially by using colour detection.
+* The robot should detect the desired sequence of the blocks as well as the order of the blocks arranged initially, by using colour detection.

-* Points will be awarded for correct **identification** and **deposition** of the blocks at the end of the run.**Correct identification**: Whether the color of block detected is correct.** Deposited Objects**: Blocks deposited should be in correct sequence.
+* Points will be awarded for correct **identification** and **deposition** of the blocks at the end of the run. **Correct identification:** Whether the colour of block detected is correct. **Deposited Objects:** Blocks deposited must be in the correct sequence.

 * Participants are **not** allowed to **drag** the blocks while moving them.
-They must be lifted from ground level.
+They must be lifted from ground level, clearly.
+Any call of Team ROBOTIX will be final and binding.

 * While **picking** and **placing** any block the robot should not make contact with any other unsegregated blocks kept in the arena.
 There will be a penalty for each contact.
-However you can slightly displace a block while trying to pick it.
+However, you can slightly displace a block while trying to pick it.

-##### Restarts and Timeouts:
+##### Restarts and Timeouts

-* A maximum of **2 Timeouts** of **1 minute** each may be taken. **Penalty** will be awarded for each timeout and robot will start from its last position on the arena.
+* A maximum of **2 Timeouts** of **1 minute** each may be taken. **Penalty** will be awarded for each timeout and robot will start from its stopping position on the arena.

 * The participant’s robots can have a maximum of **2 restarts**.
 A penalty will be imposed on the team for every restart that they take.